-Neel-Schaffer providing design, construction oversight for $27M project
+Neel-Schaffer provided design, construction oversight for $27M project

-Neel-Schaffer is assisting the Orange County (FL) Utilities Solid Waste Division in building a new modern transfer station on L.B.
+Neel-Schaffer assisted the Orange County (FL) Utilities Solid Waste Division in building a new modern transfer station on L.B.
 McLeod Road in Orlando.
 Neel-Schaffer prepared final construction plans for bidding and construction of the new transfer station in 2018.
-Construction of the $27 million facility started in August 2019 and is expected to be completed in December 2020.
-Neel-Schaffer is providing construction oversight and contract administration services.
+Construction of the $27 million facility started in August 2019 and was completed in January 2021.
+Neel-Schaffer provided construction oversight and contract administration services during the construction.